ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 }
 ```

-Here is an example of the `print_error` function call from the program's code:
+Here is an example of the `print_error` function call from some point of your program:
 {line-numbers: false, format: Bash}
 ```
 print_error 1 "readme.txt"
 ```

-It prints the following line into the log file:
+It prints the following message to the log file:
 {line-numbers: false, format: text}
 ```
 File not found: readme.txt